What is Felony Disenfranchisement?

 Why should I care?

 Felony laws were written into state constitutions and statutes to explicitly limit the political power of African-Americans and other marginalized groups.
-Roughly 5% of the electorate in 2016 could not vote because of felony disenfranchisement (Uggen et al, 2016).
-This disenfranchised 1 in 13 Black Americans as compared to 1 in 56 nonblack citizens (Uggen et al, 2016).
+In 2020, roughly 5.2 million of the electorate could not vote because of felony disenfranchisement (Uggen et al, 2020).
+Over 6.2 percent of the adult African American population is disenfranchised, compared to 1.7 percent of the non-African American population.
+(Uggen et al, 2020).

 Equal voting rights for all citizens are essential to a healthy and functioning democracy.